Need help with your Pinterest board names?

 This is the powerful 1-2-3 punch that can land you at the top of Pinterest search!

-Don't believe me?
+Don't believe that optimizing your boards can get you results?
 Here's an example.

 My #1 Ranked Pin

 Just take a look at one of my pins from well over a year ago:

 This is still one of my top performing pins and one of my highest trafficked articles ever.

 There isn’t a day that goes by that I don’t receive another repin.

 And the added bonus is the viral nature of this pin helps me rank in the top spot in Pinterest for the keyword "social media".

 In this article I'll dive deeper into how I achieved this -- and tell you why having strong Pinterest board names are key!

 So, what’s the secret to getting a pin to the top of Pinterest search?

 There are many factors, but the ones that helped my pin were: